pingcap/docs-cn/ticdc/manage-ticdc.md

 ## Use `cdc cli` to manage cluster status and data replication task

 This section introduces how to use `cdc cli` to manage a TiCDC cluster and data replication tasks. `cdc cli` is the `cli` sub-command executed using the `cdc` binary.
-The following interface description assumes that:
+The following description assumes that:

 - `cli` commands are executed directly using the `cdc` binary;
 - PD listens on `10.0.10.25` and the port is `2379`.